RebootJeff/functionalJS/README.md

 ## Technical requirements

 Laptop, Chrome browser and a text editor.
-We recommend Sublime Text 3 for this course becuase its fast, light weight and you can run your JavaScript files in its console with Node.
+We recommend Sublime Text 3 for this course becuase its fast, light-weight and you can run your JavaScript files in its console with Node.
+If you're looking for an alternative to Sublime, check out the Atom text editor.

 ##Resources